Spain rejects proposal to delay second vaccine doses, Cadena Ser says

+Healthcare & PharmaceuticalsSpain rejects proposal to delay second vaccine doses, Cadena Ser says

-MADRID (Reuters) - Spain will maintain the recommended interval between doses of COVID-19 vaccines produced by Pfizer and Moderna after health officials rejected a proposal to delay the second dose, Cadena Ser radio reported on Tuesday.
+Spain will maintain the recommended interval between doses of COVID-19 vaccines produced by Pfizer (PFE.N) and Moderna (MRNA.O) after health officials rejected a proposal to delay the second dose, Cadena Ser radio reported on Tuesday.

 The public health commission considered extending the gap between the shots to maximise the number of people with at least one injection but ultimately decided to maintain the current system, according to Cadena Ser.